jmcoded0/AWS-EC2-Bot-Simulation-Real-Time-S3-Breach-Detection/README.md

-# ☁️ Terraform & Boto3 AWS Cloud Automation Lab
+# ☁️ Terraform & Boto3 AWS Cloud Automation

 This lab project is all about combining **Terraform** (for infrastructure as code) and **Boto3**, a custom Python automation bot I built using `boto3`, to create and manage AWS resources more efficiently.
 It was my first time diving into Terraform, and I used this project to really understand how infrastructure and automation can work together.